19hours/sg-statutes/Acts/Income Tax Act.md

 (g) section 14T;

-(h) section 19 or 19A(1), (1B), (2), (2A) or (2B), in respect of expenditure incurred on any PIC automation equipment (other than any equipment acquired under a hire-purchase agreement with a payment period that spans over 2 or more basis periods);
+(h) section 19 or 19A(1), (1B), (2), (2A) or (2B), in respect of expenditure incurred on the provision of any PIC automation equipment, other than any equipment acquired —

-[22/2011 wef Y/A 2011 & Sub Ys/A]

-(i) section 19B (other than a writing-down allowance made in a case where the requirement under section 19B(2A) is waived, or a writing-down allowance made under section 19B(2C), or a writing-down allowance made in respect of any intellectual property right acquired and paid for by instalments under an agreement with a payment period that spans over 2 or more basis periods),
+(i) under a hire-purchase agreement signed before the basis period for the year of assessment 2012 with a payment period that spans over 2 or more basis periods; or

-for any year of assessment between the year of assessment 2011 and the year of assessment 2013 (both years inclusive) (referred to in this section as a qualifying year of assessment), he may, in lieu of one or more deductions or allowances or any part thereof, and in respect of —
+(ii) under a hire-purchase agreement signed in the basis period for the year of assessment 2012, the year of assessment 2013, the year of assessment 2014, or the year of assessment 2015; and

-(a) the expenditure qualifying for it or them; or

-(b) any part of such expenditure,

-the total amount of which is at least $400 (referred to in this section as the selected expenditure), exercise an irrevocable written election for a cash payout computed in accordance with subsection (3) or (4), as the case may be.

-[22/2011 wef Y/A 2011 & Sub Ys/A]

-[29/2010 wef Y/A 2011 & Sub Ys/A]

-(2) The irrevocable written election under subsection (1) shall —
+(i) section 19B other than —

+(i) a writing-down allowance made in a case where the requirement under section 19B(2A) is waived;

+(ii) a writing-down allowance made under section 19B(2C);

+(iii) a writing-down allowance made in respect of any intellectual property rights acquired under an IPR instalment agreement signed before the basis period for the year of assessment 2012 with a payment period that spans over 2 or more basis periods; or

-(a) be made to the Comptroller by the qualifying person at any time after the end of the basis period for any qualifying year of assessment but before the expiration of the time the qualifying person must deliver a return of his income for that year of assessment or within such extended time as the Comptroller may allow; and
+(iv) a writing-down allowance made in respect of any intellectual property rights acquired under an IPR instalment agreement signed in the basis period for the year of assessment 2012, the year of assessment 2013, the year of assessment 2014, or the year of assessment 2015.

-(b) be accompanied by such information and supporting document to be given in such form and manner as the Comptroller may specify.

-[29/2010 wef Y/A 2011 & Sub Ys/A]
+[Act 29 of 2012 wef Y/A 2011 & Sub Ys/A]

 (3) For the year of assessment 2011 and the year of assessment 2012, the amount of cash payout shall be calculated in accordance with the formula